Mookie Betts Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Orioles' 4.21 team ERA ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to rank 17th in baseball in home runs allowed (109 total, 1.2 per game).
+- Orioles pitchers combine to give up 110 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- His last time out was on Saturday, July 8 against the Minnesota Twins, when the righty threw six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last pitched on Friday against the Miami Marlins, when he went six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.